Ames Street ReDevelopments

-Ames Street in Kendall Square is undergoing a transformation.
-Originally built as a wide road access road serving two parking garages and loading areas, two infill development are underway and a new streetscape plan is in design, which will allow the northern block of Ames Street to evolve into an active urban space.
+Ames Street in Kendall Square has undergone a transformation.
+Originally built as a wide access road serving two parking garages and loading areas, the infill development projects and streetscape redesign are now complete.
+This has allowed the northern block of Ames Street to evolve into an active urban area.

-The Broad Institute has expanded their research facility with a 280-foot high, 270,000 square-foot, mixed laboratory and office building.
+In 2014, The Broad Institute expanded their research facility with a 280-foot tall, 263,800 square-foot, mixed laboratory and office building.
 This is a vertically integrated bio-technology building with a significant portion of the structure over the Cambridge Center West Parking Garage.
-On the ground floor, Ames St. Deli and Study, two restaurants with a shared kitchen, opened in the Fall of 2014.

 Source: Broad Institute